aiven/devportal/docs/products/kafka/howto/enabled-consumer-lag-predictor.rst

      By default, the consumer lag predictor calculates the lag of all consumer groups.
 To restrict the calculation to specific groups, use the ``kafka_lag_predictor.group_filters`` option.

-6. Select **Save configurations** to save your changes and enable consumer lag prediction.
+6. Select **Save configuration** to save your changes and enable consumer lag prediction.

 Enable via Aiven CLI
 ------------------------------------------------